 All Victorian alpine resorts are Crown Land permanently reserved under Section 4 (1) of the Crown Land (Reserves) Act 1978.
 Leases grant tenants exclusive right to occupy the land.
-The Alpine Resorts Leasing Policy (2002) provides a consistent framework for the leasing of Crown Land and RMB works collaboratively with stakeholders to implement the lease process.
+The Alpine Resorts Leasing Policy (2002) provides a consistent framework for the leasing of Crown Land and Resort Management works collaboratively with stakeholders to implement the lease process.

 The leasing of Crown Land is governed by the Alpine Resorts Leasing Policy (30 March 2002) which establishes a set of overarching principles around public benefit, ecological sustainability, consistency and transparency.

 The Mt Buller Mt Stirling Property Leasing Procedure ensures a consistent approach is taken to implementing the policy and determining lease terms.
-The Resort Management Board works collaboratively with Lessees to help secure the longest lease term possible in accordance with the Alpine Leasing Policy and Property and Leasing Procedure.
+The Resort Management works collaboratively with Lessees to help secure the longest lease term possible in accordance with the Alpine Leasing Policy and Property and Leasing Procedure.
 To commence the new lease process, Lessees are asked to complete the New Lease Application Form